eugenewere/Documentation/git_intro.md

     Resets the index and working tree.
 Any changes to tracked files in the working tree since <commit> are discarded.
 Any untracked files or directories in the way of writing any tracked files are simply deleted.

+- **--merge**

+    Resets the index and updates the files in the working tree that are different between <commit> and HEAD, but keeps those which are different between the index and working tree (i.e. which have changes which have not been added).
+If a file that is different between <commit> and the index has unstaged changes, reset is aborted.

+- **--keep**

+    Resets index entries and updates files in the working tree that are different between <commit> and HEAD.
+If a file that is different between <commit> and HEAD has local changes, reset is aborted.

+### RM

+**git-rm** - Remove files from the working tree and from the index

+    git rm main.py

+**-f, --force**

+Override the up-to-date check.

+    git rm -f main.py

+### MV

+**git-mv** - Move or rename a file, a directory, or a symlink

+    git mv [<options>] <source>…​ <destination>

+**-f,--force**

+Force renaming or moving of a file even if the <destination> exists.

+### BRANCH

+**git-branch** - List, create, or delete branches

+    git branch

+**-d, --delete**

+Delete a branch.
+The branch must be fully merged in its upstream branch.

+    git branch -d features

+**-D**

+Shortcut for --delete --force.

+    git branch -D features

+### CHECKOUT

+**git-checkout** - Switch branches or restore working tree files

+**git checkout -b|-B <new-branch>**

+Specifying -b causes a new branch to be created as if git-branch[1] were called and then checked out.

+    git checkout -b features

+**git checkout [branch]**

+To prepare for working on <branch>, switch to it by updating the index and the files in the working tree, and by pointing HEAD at the branch.

+    git checkout features